kubealex/rh1-eda-ocpvirt/README.md

 You need to fill _Provisioning Webhook_ to match your environment configuration when running it from the AAP Controller Console.

-The use case articulates in three phases:
+The use case is articulated in three phases:

 #### VM Creation

-The VM is created instanciating a Virtual Machine template in OCP, the first configuration steps are taken using cloud-init and at the end of the configuration the _Provisioning Webhook_ is called to trigger EDA and start the day 2 operations.
+The VM is created by instantiating a Virtual Machine template in OCP, the first configuration steps are taken using cloud-init.
+At the end of the configuration the _Provisioning Webhook_ is called to trigger EDA and start the day 2 operations.

 #### Day 2 Operations

 Once the VM provisioning webhook has been called, the VM is:

-- registered on the Red Hat Network to attach a subscriptio
+- registered on the Red Hat Network to attach a subscription
 - configured to export metrics using node-exporter for Prometheus
 - attached to Red Hat Insights for CVE detection and remediation